matmill5/sentiment-analysis/docs/P1_proj_statement.md

 - What do they do?

 Who:  Researchers, managers, anyone that wants to quantify previously unquantified written text.
-How Many:  Many, but our project has only targeted a a few (mostly our customers).
+How Many:  Many, but our project has only targeted a few (mostly our customers).
 Typical Background and Capability:  Educated, managing types, capable of thinking critically, and using technology.
 What They Do:  Works in an area that receives customer feedback which would normally be manually interpreted and quantified.